Managing a missile test range crucial to U.S. defense

 Providing the comforts of home

-There are 2,500 permanent residents of Kwajalein, including 1,200 employees of Bechtel and Lockheed Martin’s Kwajalein Range Services and more than 800 dependents.
-The community at Kwajalein comprises a mixture of U.S. civilians, Department of Defense and Army personnel, and Marshallese citizens.
-Kwajalein Range Services provides residents of the island a wide range of infrastructure and services, including:
+There were 2,500 permanent residents of Kwajalein during our time on the project, including 1,200 employees of Bechtel and Lockheed Martin’s Kwajalein Range Services and more than 800 dependents.
+The community at Kwajalein comprised a mixture of U.S. civilians, Department of Defense and Army personnel, and Marshallese citizens.
+KRS provided residents of the island a wide range of infrastructure and services, including:

 - operation of public utilities